lsst-ts/ts_scheduler/doc/developer-guide/developer-guide.rst

    1. Perform a fresh driver configuration.

-   2. If a startup_database_ is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
+   2. If a :ref:`startup database <startup_database>` is provided, the Scheduler assumes it is a snapshot uri, and overrides the scheduling algorithm with the one indicated by this parameter.
       If it fails to load the startup database as a snapshot, the start command will be rejected and the Scheduler will remain in standby.

 - If yes (scheduler was already configured and is being re-enabled, e.g. after a fault):

    1. Skip driver configuration and retain all previous state.
-      This also means it will ignore any startup_database_ provided.
+      This also means it will ignore any :ref:`startup database <startup_database>` provided.

 Note that, to make sure the Scheduler will load a new configuration, one should either use WARM or COLD start.
 When executing in HOT start the Scheduler will default to using an already existing configuration.